kmkr/splendid-nudibranch/content.md

 Title The Hilma Hooker Wreck
 Location Bonaire, The Netherlands
-Tags 2016 wreck
+Tags 2016 wreck diver
 Latin

 DSC01646.jpg

 Title Spotted Scorpionfish
 Location Bonaire, The Netherlands
-Tags 2016
+Tags 2016 portrait
 Latin Scorpaena plumieri
-Description The scorpionfish is commonly found motionless blending in with the environment, virtually invisible.
+Description The scorpionfish is commonly found virtually invisible, blending in with the environment.
 Do not touch.

 DSC01682.jpg

 Title Banded Coral Shrimp
 Location Bonaire, The Netherlands
-Tags 2016 shrimp
+Tags 2016 shrimp portrait
 Latin Stenopus hispidus
 Description Prefers to live in caves, often seen upside down.
 Cleans parasites from fish cruising by.